 Our Auditor will contact your agency as soon as possible after receiving the information from the Scottish Government and:

-Agree a date for an audit visit to take place.
+Agree a date for an audit visit or desk top review to take place.

 Confirm what information you must provide and when.